-Beckford has a carefully designed programme of themes which ensures a progression of skills and understanding from Primary 1 to 7.
+Beckford has a carefully designed programme of topics which ensures a progression of skills and understanding from Primary 1 to 7.
 Where possible, first hand resources are used such as photographs, artefacts, visits, speakers and simulated experiences.
+DVDs, CDs, reference books and computers are often used.